FuelLabs/sway/docs/src/blockchain-development/native_assets.md

 ## Liquidity Pool Example

 All contracts in Fuel can mint and burn their own native token.
-Contracts also manage an internal balance of all native assets pushed through calls or minted by the contract.
-Lastly, contracts can receive and transfer any native asset including their own.
+Contracts can also receive and transfer any native asset including their own.
+Internal balances of all native assets pushed through calls or minted by the contract are tracked by the FuelVM and can be queried at any point using the balance_of function from the `std` library.
+Therefore, there is no need for any manual accounting of the contract's balances using persistent storage.

 The `std` library provides handy methods for accessing Fuel's native assset operations.